LeoMbm/didlydoo-app/readme.md

 You have been hired by a "truly disruptive" startup, to create a revolutionnary tool to plan events with friends and relatives.
 Introducing Didlydoo, the event planner!

-A backend developer has already created an API for the tool, so you can focus on the frontend.
-The list of endpoints is available below.

 Your tasks is to :

 - 🌱 Display all the events, including everyone's availability